cy235/CICD_ML_AWS/README.md

 }
 ```

-In addtion, we need to install the required tools and packages for each EC2 instance by executing the following commmand lines:
+In addtion, we need to install the required tools, packages and especially CodeDeploy agent for each EC2 instance by executing the following commmand lines:

 ```
 #!/bin/bash